*New* Water Conservation Emergency Regulation

 What: The regulation requires that owners and managers of commercial, industrial, institutional properties, and HOAs immediately cease using potable water for irrigating non-functional turf.
 The regulation defines non-functional turf as a ground cover surface of mowed grass that is solely ornamental and not otherwise used for human recreation purposes.
 All water provided by the City of Morgan Hill and all well water in the Morgan Hill area is potable water.

-The regulation does not apply to the following: residences including those located within HOAs, school fields, sports fields, areas regularly used for civic or community events, and water used to maintain trees.
+The regulation does not apply to the following: Residences within an HOA, school fields, sports fields, areas regularly used for civic or community events, and water used to maintain trees.

 When: The new regulation was approved on June 10th and is effective immediately.
 The regulation will remain in effect for one year unless the State Water Board modifies it, readopts it, or ends it before then.
 A fine of $500 per day has been set by the State for violations of the regulation.